Transportation and Health: Tools for Community Engagement

-Engagement of historic and current underserved communities is a critical element of promoting health equity in transportation and promoting community-centered decision-making.
-This project uses dissemination and implementation research methods for a unique application in the metropolitan Atlanta to develop an equity framework and community-engagement tools for transportation planners.
+Engagement of communities is a critical element of promoting health in transportation and promoting community-centered decision-making.
+This project uses dissemination and implementation research methods for a unique application in the metropolitan Atlanta to develop a framework and community-engagement tools for transportation planners.
 Atlanta has some of the worst traffic congestion in the United States, and traffic-related air pollution has contributed to poor air quality in the region.
-Atlanta’s transportation system also carries a legacy of historical housing and transportation policies to mandate residential racial segregation.
-For example, Interstate 20 (I-20), the east-west corridor that connects with I-75 and I-85 in the downtown center of Atlanta, cut through what was once the commercial, cultural, and spiritual center of African American life in Atlanta.
-Currently, transportation planning in Atlanta exists within this historical context and requires an equity-focused outlook to mitigate the impacts of these historical decisions.
+Atlanta’s transportation system also carries a legacy of historical housing and transportation policies to mandate residential segregation.
+For example, Interstate 20 (I-20), the east-west corridor that connects with I-75 and I-85 in the downtown center of Atlanta.
+Currently, transportation planning in Atlanta exists within this historical context and requires a health-focused outlook to mitigate the impacts of these historical decisions.
 Community leaders of neighborhood planning units (NPUs) in Atlanta are routinely engaged in decisions of neighborhood development and redevelopment, light rail systems planning, the expansion of the Metropolitan Atlanta Rapid Transit Authority, transit-oriented development (e.g., the Atlanta Beltline Project), and what constitutes a safer, more equitable and sustainable transportation network.
-This project, grounded in the concepts of environmental justice and health equity, will explore advances in transportation systems and associated technologies in relationship to community health, with a focus on Atlanta as a case study.
-The project will be conducted collaboratively with NPU leaders to increase awareness of issues related to transportation and health equity and how new systems and technologies address the concerns and needs of each neighborhood.
+This project will explore advances in transportation systems and associated technologies in relationship to community health, with a focus on Atlanta as a case study.
+The project will be conducted collaboratively with NPU leaders to increase awareness of issues related to transportation and health and how new systems and technologies address the concerns and needs of each neighborhood.
+The results of the project will be used to develop a framework and informational and screening tools related to health that can be used by transportation practitioners for public or community engagement.

 Language